 What Is the Average Cost of Living Expenses?

-Think of a grocery cart weighed down by bills: you’ll spend about $4,131 monthly, covering transportation expenses, childcare costs, utility variations, food spending, healthcare bills, entertainment budget, rent, and other essentials in Spokane.
+Think of a grocery cart weighed down by bills.
+You’ll spend about $2,800 monthly, covering transportation expenses, childcare costs, utility variations, food spending, healthcare bills, entertainment budget, rent, and other essentials in Spokane.

 Conclusion

 You can live comfortably in Spokane on a modest budget if you plan carefully.
-For example, a single professional earning $48,000 annually pays about $1,100 for a one-bedroom rent, $150 utilities, $300 groceries, $120 transit, and $200 healthcare/insurance — leaving room for savings and discretionary spending.
+For example, a single professional earning $48,000 annually pays about $1,100 for a one-bedroom rent, about $300 for utilities and internet, $400 groceries, $120 transit, and $200 healthcare/insurance.
+This leaves room for savings and discretionary spending.
 Use these figures to build a monthly plan, track actual expenses, and adjust housing or transport choices to keep your budget balanced and realistic.